Rollbot: a Spherical Robot Driven by a Single Actuator: Robot Design

-Fig. \ref{fig:func} shows that the revolving radius $R_0$ starts from $R\tan\phi$ when $\omega_0=0$, and gradually increases with $\omega_0$, hinting that we could control the trajectory of Rollbot by changing the driving speed. $\xi$ starts from $\phi$ when $\omega_0=0$ and gradually approaches $\pi/2$, meaning that when Rollbot is almost moving straight forward when rolling fast. $\theta_0$ is close to 0, meaning that the pendulum mass is always near the bottom of the shell when driving speed is smaller than $3\pi$.
+Fig. \ref{fig:func} shows that the revolving radius $R_0$ starts at $R\tan\phi$ when $\omega_0=0$, and gradually increases with $\omega_0$, suggesting that we can control the trajectory of Rollbot by changing the driving speed. $\xi$ starts at $\phi$ when $\omega_0=0$ and gradually approaches $\pi/2\,\text{rad/s}$, meaning that Rollbot moves in a nearly straight line when rolling at high speeds. $\theta_0$ remains close to $0$, meaning that the pendulum mass stays near the bottom of the shell when driving speed is smaller than $3\pi\,\text{rad/s}$.

-Furthermore, we could also discover that as long as damping coefficient $k_0$ is not exceedingly large, it has little impact on the result.
-This means that we can make assumption (\ref{eqn:damp}) for convenience of computation without influencing the result significantly.
+Furthermore, we also discovered that as long as damping coefficient $k_0$ is not excessively large, it has little impact on the results.
+This means that we can make assumption (\ref{eqn:damp}) for convenience of computation without significantly affecting the results.

 Aside from the state shown above, there is also another set of `fast revolving state', where $\theta_0$ is close to $\pi$ and Rollbot revolves in the opposite direction at a much smaller radius.
-This set of state can rarely be observed in experiments.
+However, because Rollbot moves quasi-stably in our experiments, this set of states will not occur.